LenBekker/COS301-Phase3/dummy-server/README.md

-The server acts as an API for calls made from the user for database operations
+The server can execute CRUD operations but also servers as an API for other modules to use.

 **prerequisites**
 * Nodejs v10.15.3 https://nodejs.org/en/download/